carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .language-bash}

-In the JupyterHub we navigatcd
+In the JupyterHub navigate to the pan_workshop/results/antismash/ folder and select the file we just created and press the download button at the top

 Once in your local machine, in the directory Streptococcus_agalactiae_A909.prokka
 open the `index.html` file on your local web browser.